 ‘Youth will benefit from this book immensely because it provides advice on everyday issues as well as life-critical issues.’

--Kancha Ilaiah Shepherd, director, Centre for Social Exclusion & Inclusive Policy, Maulana Azad National Hindu University, Hyderabad
+-Kancha Ilaiah Shepherd, director, Centre for Social Exclusion & Inclusive Policy, Maulana Azad National Urdu University, Hyderabad

 ‘The book is a much-needed support to all young entrepreneurs from bahujan society.’

 –Santosh Samal, programme head, Madhyanchal Forum (former executive director, Dalit Foundation)

 ‘Bahujan’, simply, means ‘majority people’.
 So, these letters are to the majority of our young people, who are struggling to fulfil their dream, strangled as they are by political shenanigans, bureaucratic hurdles, and cultural restrictions.